enviodev/docs/blog/2024-05-08-envio-community-update-9.md

 <img src="/blog-assets/envio-partner-fuel.jpeg" alt="Cover Image Envio and Fuel Partnership" width="100%"/>

 In addition, we’re excited to announce that Envio has recently fully integrated its Hypersync service on the Fuel Network, a Rollup Operating System purpose-built for Ethereum.
-Envio’s data infrastructure serves as an accelerated data query layer on top of the Fuel network allowing application developers and data analysts to easily parse, query, and analyse large datasets on Fuel within seconds! ⚡
+Envio’s data infrastructure serves as an accelerated data query layer on top of the Fuel Network allowing application developers and data analysts to easily parse, query, and analyse large datasets on Fuel within seconds! ⚡

 Check out [Spark Finance](https://sprk.fi/), the world's fastest on-chain order book built on Fuel VM, is a great case study for utilising Hypersync to present near-instant access to order book information to their traders.